cpalenmichel/discourse-project/README.md

 `sh start_atam.sh`

 which will start the dialogue agent and the React app simultaneously.
+Note: This doesn't work on the default Windows command prompt because `&` waits for the first web app to stop running before opening the second.
+If using the Windows command prompt, open two prompts in the root directory and run on one:

+`npm start --prefix ta_web_app`

+and run on the other:

+`python qa_web_app.py`

 ## Installation